rust-lang/book/src/ch00-00-introduction.md

 In most situations, we’ll lead you to the correct version of any code that doesn’t compile.

-> Note: If Ferris gets in your way by overlaying the code, you can hover on the
+> Note: If Ferris gets in your way by overlaying the code, you can hover your
-> code block to make Ferris a little transparent.
-On mobile devices just click
+> mouse on the code block to make Ferris a little transparent.
+On touchscreen
-> on the code block.
+> devices just tap on the code block.

 ## Source Code